The Best (and Worst) Coffee Chains for Vegans, Ranked

 DRNK Coffee + Tea

-This Southern California coffee chain offers almond milk at an additional charge and has a few animal-free drink options, including yogurt-free smoothies.
+This Southern California coffee chain charges extra for almond milk and offers a few animal-free drink options, including yogurt-free smoothies.
 For food, some locations (those paired with a QWENCH Juice Bar) offer a vegan bowl with tofu, garbanzo beans, tahini, and quinoa, avocado quinoa salad, açai bowls (just make sure it’s honey-free), or a PB&J bagel.

 Dunn Brothers Coffee